 In his commentary on the sutra, Vyasa mentions that as the mind at any time can be in one of the five states:

-As one goes through the process of meditation, the mind can go back and forth between the states mentioned above.
-Even during day-to-day life, we go through these states.
 Fluctuations of the mind are caused by an imbalance of the three gunas – sattva (purity), rajas (action) and tamas (dullness).
-The objective of the practice of yoga is to guide the mind to stay in the last two stages mentioned above for longer periods of time.
+The objective of the practice of yoga is to guide the mind to stay in the ekagra state for a period of time and finally transition to the niruddha (fully restrained) state.

 Sutra 1.2